KC7-Foundation/kc7_data/RadstoneMedical/radstonemedical.com.md

 | count
 ```

->Q2 -  🤔How many employees are in the company?
+>Q2 -  🤔 How many employees are in the company?

 **Filtering Data With the _where_ Operator**